lexctk/FormGenerator-Angular/src/assets/README.md

 * Are child questions always dependent on checkbox/dropdown/radio questions?
 Or can they also depend on text questions?
 Change **question_dependency_answer** to number, representing the answer index

 * What user information do we get when we log in?
 Is there an API?

+* What does mandatory mean for checkboxes?
+Minimum one value checked?